Congratulations! You finished writing your blog post, all that’s left is to proofread and publish. Right?

 Many passive verbs can be eliminated during the editing process to convert sentences with active voice.
 For example, the content calendar was scheduled by Brian.
 Brian did the schedule; however, the content calendar became the focus of the sentence.
 To create the present active voice, we say, “Brian scheduled the content calendar.”

 Brian schedules the content calendar.
 I write the content.
 Ashley published the last post.

 The content calendar will be scheduled by Brian.
 The content is written by me.
 The last post was published by Ashley.

-Now you know how to fix passive voice.
 Your writing will continue to improve with practice.
-Unintentional passive voice writing will become less frequent as you become more aware of what passive writing is and how to fix passive voice.
+Write with an awareness of what passive writing is and know how to fix passive voice.